-- (n) "Public office" shall mean and include any National, State, judicial, county, city, borough, town, township, school district, poor district, ward, or election office or employment requiring any person elected or appointed thereto to render any public service for a fixed fee or compensation, except the office of notary public or commissioner of deeds. - (o) Wherever a term in the masculine form is used in this act, it shall refer alike to men and women.
+(n) "Public office" shall mean and include any National, State, judicial, county, city, borough, town, township, school district, poor district, ward or election office or employment requiring any person elected or appointed thereto to render any public service for a fixed fee or compensation, except the office of notary public or commissioner of deeds.

-(p) "District" shall mean any election district or
+(o) Wherever a term in the masculine form is used in this act, it shall refer alike to men and women.

-precinct of a borough, town or township.
+(p) "District" shall mean any election district or precinct of a city of the second class, city of the second class A, city of the third class, borough, town or township.

-(q) All references to police officers, clerks, secretaries, courts, judges, prothonotaries, county treasurers, county controllers, county commissioners, sheriffs, peace officers, registrars of vital statistics, boards of school districts, and other officials of counties, boroughs, towns, townships, and school districts where not otherwise specified, shall refer only to those of any borough, town or township, or to those of any county within which such borough, town or township is located, or to any school district containing, contained in, or coextensive with, any borough, town or township.
+(q) All references to police officers, clerks, secretaries, courts, judges, prothonotaries, county treasurers, county controllers, county commissioners, sheriffs, peace officers, registrars of vital statistics, boards of school districts, and other officials of counties, cities of the second class, cities of the second class A, cities of the third class, boroughs, towns, townships, and school districts where not otherwise specified, shall refer only to those of any city of the second class, city of the second class A, city of the third class, borough, town or township, or to those of any county within which such city of the second class, city of the second class A, city of the third class, borough, town or township, is located or to any school district containing, contained in, or coextensive with, any city of the second class, city of the second class A, city of the third class, borough, town or township.